fischuu/fischuu.github.io/lectures/IntroductionToR/index.md

 1. We can write values into variables (using <-).
 2. We can access values from variables (using [,]).
 3. We know that there are different data types (numerical and strings).
-4. We can give names to columns and list items.
+4. We can give names to columns.

 ---
 ## Hands-On: Titanic data